dbrogers33/exitsurvey/README.md

 ## Scope
 This survey was built upon request for the HR team to track job satisfaction and reasons for leaving.
 It will use materializecss for the front end and PHP/SQLite for the backend.

+### What are the next steps in this build?
+The database is connection is set up.
+We need to make thank-you.php actually post the data to the database.

 ### Things that are required in this build
 - [ ] Post survey results to a database
-- [x] Autocomplete job titles (console.err saying autocomplete is not a function)
+- [x] Autocomplete job titles
 - [ ] Display results overall
 - [ ] Display results by individual
 - [ ] Display results by locations